eth-protocol-fellows/protocol-studies/docs/wiki/research/eODS.md

 Vitalik takes a thought experiment, hypothesizing a world where bounding the maximum slashing penalty to 2 ETH is a reality.[^7].

-Two scenarios are run and compared, under the above premises:
+Two scenarios are run and compared under the above premises:
 1. because the slashing and leaking penalties are capped, Rocket Pool reduces operator bond accordingly, to 2 ETH,  all ETH is staked and Rocket Pool as a LSP (liquid staking protocol) absorbs 100% of the market  share (not just among stakers, but also among ETH holders.
 As rETH becomes risk-free, almost all ETH holders become rETH holders or node operators).
 2. in the second scenario, Rocket Pool does not exist as an LSP.
 Minimum deposit amount is reduced to 2 ETH, and total staked ETH is capped at 6.25M.
 Also, the node operator’s return is decreased to 1%.